Neorichi/tuyaAPIFlask/README.md

 # TuyaAPIFlask

-Using the TuyaSmart url request to create a API with Flask and Python3 to turn on/off you own switch
+Using the TuyaSmart url request to create an API with Flask and Python3 to turn on/off you own switch

 ## Steps